zschaeffer/dsp/05b-python_advanced.md

 >> REPLACE THIS WITH YOUR RESPONSE

 ####Q8.
-It looks like the current dictionary is sorted by first name.
+It looks like the current dictionary is printing by first name.
 Sort by last name and print the first 3 key and value pairs.

 >> REPLACE THIS WITH YOUR RESPONSE